Matilda Marian Pullan: Family

-Pullan married a gentleman named Thomas Smith Metcalfe in 1855; this second marriage was not happy.
-Since divorce was impractical, Pullan escaped the marriage by moving to the United States with her child in 1857, where she remained until her death from uterine cancer in 1862, only 42 years old.
+Pullan married Thomas Smith Metcalfe in 1855; this second marriage was not happy.
+Since divorce was impractical, Pullan escaped the marriage by moving to the United States with her child in 1857, where she remained until her death from uterine cancer in 1862 at the age of 42.

 Writing career

 England (1850–1857)

 Pullan turned to the periodical press to earn a living, especially after she was widowed.
 She published articles about needlework with illustrations and detailed patterns, capitalizing on the skills she would have been taught as a girl to instruct other women about middle-class taste in clothing and home furnishings.
 The 1840s saw the rise of domestic instruction for young women as a new area of publishing, and Pullan had a hand in establishing or writing new columns on needlework at many women's magazines.
 In the end, she became "the most prolific contributor of fancywork patterns to the mid-nineteenth century press".
 Her success was due in part to her business skills and in part to her writing style, which was "informative, entertaining, and engaging without being polemical."

 Pullan's earliest books on needlework were published under the title Lady's Library (1850).
 Written in epistolary style, the individual volumes focused on different forms of fancywork and other decorative methods, including knitting, crocheting, netting, braiding, embroidery, papier-mâché, and japanning.
 The series was discontinued after six volumes, but Pullan used this experience to establish herself as a writer for the periodical press.

 Early columns Pullan wrote for included "Accomplishments for Young Women" in Home Circle (beginning 1850, under the pen name 'Aiguillette') and "Work" in Belle Assemblée (beginning 1851).
 In 1851, she took part in the Crystal Palace exhibition, showing point lace work to establish herself as an expert on fancywork.

 In 1852, she became the editor of the fancywork department of the Ladies' Cabinet (into which Belle Assemblée and Ladies' Companion had recently merged).
 That same year, she also took over "The Work-Table Friend" column on fancywork patterns in Family Friend, expanding it into a supplement of 3–4 pages.
 Three years later, she and fellow needlework columnist Eliza Warren coauthored Treasures in Needlework, an illustrated reprint of their various columns for Family Friend that encompassed knitting, crocheting, tatting, point lace, netting, braiding, and embroidery.